Hair

 Your kinky 4b coils may need some extra TLC when it comes to moisturising and detangling.
 Check out our tips below for how to look after them:

-- Wash your hair in sections: Ensure thorough cleansing and scalp care by washing your 4a hair in sections.
+• Wash your hair in sections: Ensure thorough cleansing and scalp care by washing your 4a hair in sections.
 This method also helps manage dense hair more effectively, reducing scalp irritation.
+Apply Magical Remedy to the wet sections and gently detangle using the Wet Hairbrush, working from the ends of your hair towards your scalp.

-- Avoid silicone buildup: Steer clear of products containing silicones or sulphates unless using a sulphate shampoo to remove buildup.
+• Avoid silicone buildup: Steer clear of products containing silicones or sulphates unless you need to use a sulphate shampoo to remove product buildup.

 How to style type 4b curls